DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Parameters.md

 ### Individual actions

-1. Click with the righ button of the mouse on the parameter, select Duplicate Parameter.
+1. Right-click on the parameter and select Duplicate Parameter.

-2. Click with the righ button of the mouse on the parameter, and click to Delete Parameter.
+2. Right-click on the parameter and click to Delete Parameter.

 ![ParaManager individual actions](../../assets\images\PM-Pm-IndividualActions.gif)